 |Professor Chris Mitchell BSc PhD (London) CITP CMath FBCS FIMA received his BSc (1975) and PhD (1979) degrees in Mathematics from Westfield College, University of London.
 Prior to his appointment in 1990 as Professor of Computer Science at Royal Holloway, he was a Project Manager in the Networks and Communications Laboratory of Hewlett-Packard Laboratories in Bristol, which he joined in 1985.
 Between 1979 and 1985 he was at Racal-Comsec Ltd (Salisbury, UK), latterly as Chief Mathematician.
 Soon after joining Royal Holloway in 1990 he co-founded the Information Security Group, and also played a leading role in launching the MSc in Information Security in 1992.

 His research interests mainly relate to information security and applications of cryptography.
 He has played an active role in a number of international collaborative projects, including Open Trusted Computing, an EU 6th Framework Integrated Project.
 Other past projects include the Mobile VCE Core 2 and Core 3 programmes, four EU 5th Framework projects (SHAMAN and PAMPAS on mobile security, USB_Crypt dealing with novel security tokens, and the Finger_Card project combining smart cards and biometrics), and two EU ACTS projects on security for third generation mobile telecommunications systems (USECA and ASPeCT).
 For over 20 years he has been convenor of Technical Panel 2 of BSI IST/33, dealing with security mechanisms and providing input to ISO/IEC JTC1/SC27, on which he has served as a UK Expert since 1992.
 He has edited around twenty international security standards and, in recognition of his contributions to international standards, in 2011 he received the prestigious IEC 1906 award.
 He has published well over 200 research papers.
-He is co-editor-in-chief of Designs, Codes and Cryptography, a senior editor of IEEE Communications Letters, a member of the editorial boards of The Computer Journal and the International Journal of Information Security, and a member of the accreditation board of Computer and Communications Security Abstracts.
+He is co-editor-in-chief of Designs, Codes and Cryptography, a senior editor of IEEE Communications Letters, a member of the editorial board of The Computer Journal and a member of the accreditation board of Computer and Communications Security Abstracts.